pyeventsourcing/esdbclient/README.md

-For example, the following connection string specifies that the client should attempt to create a "secure" connection to port 2113 on "localhost", and use the credentials "username" and "password" when making calls to the server.
+For example, the following connection string specifies that the client should attempt to create a "secure" connection to port 2113 on "localhost", and use the client credentials "username" and "password" when making calls to the server.

-    esdb://username:password@localhost:2113
+    esdb://username:password@localhost:2113?Tls=true

 The client must be configured to create a "secure" connection to a "secure" server, or alternatively an "insecure" connection to an "insecure" server.
 By default, the client will attempt to create a "secure" connection.
-And so, when using an "insecure" server, the connection string must specify that the client should attempt to make an "insecure" connection.
+And so, when connecting to an "insecure" server, the connection string must specify that the client should attempt to make an "insecure" connection.

 The following connection string specifies that the client should attempt to create an "insecure" connection to port 2114 on "localhost".